-The decision on the dismissal of a student is made by the Student Promotion and Graduation Committee (SPGC).
-If the SPGC concludes that a student should be dismissed because he/she did not satisfactorily meet academic requirements, a recommendation for dismissal will be sent to the Chief Academic Officer of the College of Medicine.
+Decision on dismissal of a student is made by the Student Promotion and Graduation Committee (SPGC).
+If the SPGC concludes that a student should be dismissed because he/she did not satisfactorily meet academic requirements, a recommendation for dismissal will be sent to the CAO of the College of Medicine.

 Within five (5) working days of the date of the determination notice the student may appeal the Committee's decision, in writing to the Appeals and Grievance Committee.
-The appeals and grievance committee will consider the merit of the student's appeal and make recommendations to the Chief Academic Officer.
+The Appeals and Grievance Committee will consider the merit of the student's appeal and make recommendation to the CAO.